Life for sufferers of Ataxia-Telangiectasia (A-T) and their families can be very isolating.

 - Improve quality of life and health outcomes

 - Be a part of an international network of Ataxia Telangiectasia clinics

 Please consider donating to WMR.

-Without kind donations, the work of the WMR to host clinics and support research projects that improve the day to day lives and outcomes of patients with A-T could not continue.
+Without your support, the work of the WMR to host clinics and fund research projects that improve the day to day lives and outcomes of patients with A-T could not continue.

 This event was made possible with the support of John and Wendy Thorsen.

 A-T is an inherited neurodegenerative disorder that currently affects around 30 children and early adults in Australia.
 There is a lack of information and focused support for a relatively rare but complex and debilitating condition.
 Find out more about the condition here.

 With approximately 30 children currently diagnosed in Australia with this devastating genetic neurodegenerative disorder, WMR has endeavoured to address this isolation by hosting the opportunity for families of sufferers to meet with people and families who understand what impact this condition has upon them.